openedx/openedx-events/docs/quickstarts/use-events-to-call-webhook.rst

 Setup Your Environment
 *************************

-This tutorial assumes you're using `Tutor`_ > 18.x and its default services are already provisioned.
+This tutorial assumes you are using `Tutor`_ > 18.x and its default services are already provisioned.

 Installation
 ==============

-For this tutorial to work, you'll need a ``openedx`` image with the following package installed:
+For this tutorial to work, you will need a ``openedx`` image with the following package installed:

 - `openedx-events-2-zapier`_

-You can use your preferred method to install new packages in Tutor.
+You can use your preferred method to `install extra requirements in Tutor`_.

 Configuration
 ==============

 The package we just installed is a `Django plugin`_, which adds additional configurations to our working environment thanks to the extension mechanisms that were put in place.
 Now, :term:`event receivers <Event Receiver>` are listening to the registration and enrollment events sent within the LMS service.

 The following is the implementation for the :term:`event receivers <Event Receiver>` listening for the event ``STUDENT_REGISTRATION_COMPLETED``: